beginning of content

 When should I see my doctor?

-If you experience side effects that trouble you such as a cough, rash or feeling dizzy, speak to your doctor or pharmacist.
-If your face begins to swell, or you have difficulty breathing, you should go to the nearest emergency department or call 000.
+If your face begins to swell, or you have difficulty breathing, you should go to the nearest emergency department or call triple zero (000).

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.